helium/helium-ledger-app/README.md

 # Helium Application for Ledger

-This is the official Helium wallet app for the Ledger Nano S. It is built for the Blockain Open Ledger Operating System.
+This is the official Helium wallet app for the Ledger Nano S. It is built for Ledger's Blockchain Open Ledger Operating System (BOLOS).

-*This application has not been tested or validated on the Nano X.*

-When installed on a Nano S, the app allows you to view your Helium address, check your balance, and submit transactions while using the companion app, also included in this repository.
+When installed, the app allows you to view your Helium address, check your balance, and submit transactions while using the companion app, also included in this repository.

 The Helium Ledger App uses bip32 path `44'/904'/n'/0'/0'` for Mainnet and `44'/905'/n'/0'/0'` for Testnet.